gemy411/perplexity-mcp/README.md

-We got an article about perpelxity mcp! https://cline.bot/blog/supercharge-cline-3-ways-to-build-better-with-perplexity-mcp
+We got an article about perplexity mcp! https://cline.bot/blog/supercharge-cline-3-ways-to-build-better-with-perplexity-mcp

 # MCP-researcher Server